Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 Oregon Stats and Trends

-- Oregon is 2-6 against the spread and 7-1 overall in games when it scores more than 18.9 points.
+- Oregon is 2-6 against the spread and 7-1 overall this season when the team puts up more than 18.9 points.

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.